Skip to main content

 What About the Digital Fingerprint?

 You have to turn over everything on your hard drive without an agreement.
-The one problem is that unless you request the metadata, it is possible only to receive paper documents.
+The problem is that unless you request the metadata, only paper documents can be received.
 So you must ask for the data in electronic form.
 If not, you will be digging through piles of paper.
-The defendant must include the metadata to specify that the file format is a raw native file format.
+The defendant must include the metadata to specify that the file format is a raw native.

 Most of all, the preservation of evidence letter sends a powerful shot across the other party’s bow.
 It lets them know that you know your rights.
 To learn more about your rights, contact Ehline Law Firm Personal Injury Attorneys, APLC, at (213) 596-9642.
-If you want to learn more about demands to preserve evidence or need a template, please get in touch with us by using our online contact us form.
+If you want to learn more about demands to preserve evidence or need a template, please contact us using our online Contact Us form.

 Firm Archive